 Before you can reprogram a single thing, you have to see the code that's currently running.
 And I don't mean in the vague, "I know I self-sabotage" kind of way.
 I mean forensically.

-Automatic response awareness is the final element of this phase, and it's the one that changes the game.
+Automatic response awareness is the element that changes the game.
 This is where you learn to catch the pattern not after the fact — not during the post-mortem journaling session the next morning — but in the living moment the subconscious fires its subroutine.
 You feel the trigger land.
 You notice the pull toward the old behavior.
 And for the first time, there's a gap between the stimulus and the response.
 A beat of space that didn't exist before.

 That gap is everything.
 In neuroscience terms, it's where neuroplasticity becomes possible — because you've disrupted the automatic sequence long enough for conscious intervention to occur.